 Is this because of the difference in culture?
 Does culture still determine this?
 Well, maybe.
 But why is that pop music is very much accepted?

 Or is it also because of the way it is marketed?
-I, for one do believe that choirs are having a hard time and exhausting their efforts marketing themselves to different audiences.
+I, for one believe that choirs are having a hard time exhausting their efforts marketing themselves to different audiences.
 But still, there is little response from the majority of Filipinos.

 Or is it money?
 Is it because pop music is readily available for people at a much cheaper price?
 As how I see it, people can now download things from the net easily.
 Even expensive concerts are full to the brim.
 Well, this is the trend and I don’t know why the well-off are the more appreciative of these things.